 - The current and future global geopolitical environment that affect the U.S. and its interests

 - The ends (strategies), ways (organization and methods of force employment), and means (force structures and capabilities) that impact the use of military force,

 - Development, diplomacy, and informational issues that contribute to the holistic implementation of strategy

 - Competitive soft power and engagement.

 Building on several conferences convened by FPRI’s Defense Task Force starting in 1996, which culminated in the publication of a book in 2002 entitled America the Vulnerable: Our Military Problems and How to Fix Them, FPRI’s Program on National Security is designed to address the issues raised above through a focus on research, publication, and education.

 - Publication.
-Research produced by the program or its individual scholars is published as E-Books, FPRI E-Notes (distributed to over 25,000 individuals in over 85 countries), and through outside publication outlets (books, journals, newspapers, blogs, etc.).
+Research produced by the program or its individual scholars is published as Philadelphia Papers, E-Notes, Geopoliticus posts and through outside publication outlets (books, journals, newspapers, blogs, etc.).

 - Education.
 The program contributes to FPRI’s education program through the hosting of occasional lectures and by offering internship opportunities to college students.
 Additionally, the program has developed History Institutes for secondary school educators on the teaching of American and world military history, held at the First Division Museum at Cantigny in Wheaton, Illinois.
 Future such events are being planned.
 (You can see more about the previous teaching military history institutes here.)